KyleAMathews/blog/src/pages/2023-12-20---flying-drones-latent-space/index.md

 >If the user doesn't immediately provide the problem or idea, simply ask them to provide it.

 We're all connected now to these bizarre but amazing databases of human intelligence.
 We might as well get good at them.

+Come up with an interesting prompt?
+I'd love to see it!
+Share it on [Twitter](https://twitter.com/kylemathews/status/1737633927937085816), [Warpcast](https://warpcast.com/~/conversations/0x1dd60ed3aede0ea704a365d16c624a6eac18bcdd), or [Bluesky](https://bsky.app/profile/kam.bsky.social/post/3kgzdnes4j22x).

 ![LLM organic database](./llm-organic-database.webp)